breadrollfort/Athena-Bot/README.md

 ## Next Steps

+- Allowing the user to input feedback on the bot functionality
-Provide updates for the bot and integrate the bot with the campus website to show possible new events on command.
+- Integrate the bot with the campus website so that the bot can update new and time-sensitive information
+- Developing an event database, showing on-campus events to the students if commanded

 ## License